-- 1. Set up a new virtualenv environment in a directory with python3 -m venv . - 2.
-Activate the environment with source /path/to/virtualenv/dir/bin/activate - 3.
-Install Rally with python3 -m pip install esrally
+- 1. Set up a new virtualenv environment in a directory with python3 -m venv .venv - 2.
+Activate the environment with source /path/to/virtualenv/.venv/bin/activate - 3.
+Ensure pip is the latest version: python3 -m pip install --upgrade pip